 Skip to content

-You do not need to add your plugin to the OpenClaw repository.
-Publish to ClawHub or npm and users install with openclaw plugins install <package-name>.
-OpenClaw tries ClawHub first and falls back to npm automatically.
+You do not need to add an external plugin to the OpenClaw repository.
+Publish the package to ClawHub and users install it with:

 Channel plugin